Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 #.
 Add the Observable scaffolding for the project.
 #.
 Add the Server side Tuple Provider
 #.
-Tell the Admin TupleLoader to notify the Observable when it makes updates.
+Tell the Admin TupleLoader to notifyDeviceInfo the Observable when it makes updates.
 #.
 Add a new Mobile Angular component to observe and display the data.

 Server Service Setup